noidexe/Enjin-Coin-Documentation/docs/wallet_daemon.md

 Run `node src/main.js account new`
 Notice the new wallet address is printed on the console.

 **Keep a backup of your password somewhere safe!
-Otherwise there is no way to recover your account**
+Otherwise, there is no way to recover your account**

 ### Import Existing Private Key

 #### From Enjin Wallet

 The Enjin Wallet uses the Ledger (ETH) _HD derivation path_ (`m/44'/60'/0'`).
-You can use MyEtherWallet to rebuild your private key from the 12 word recovery phrase.
+You can use MyEtherWallet to rebuild your private key from the 12-word recovery phrase.

 This method is _rather insecure_ and should only be used knowing that it exposes your private key to a website that could have been compromised.
 To mitigate the risk, it's highly recommended to deploy a private copy of MyEtherWallet from <https://github.com/kvhnuke/etherwallet/releases>